Last updated: Jun. 7, 2017

-Have you ever deleted some notes on your iPad or you find several notes missing after updating your iPad to a newer iOS?
-It's annoying to see some of the content you've spent hours working lost.
+Have you ever deleted some notes on your iPad, or you found several notes missing after updating your iPad to a newer iOS?
+It can be really upset to see some of the content you've spent hours working lost all of a sudden.

-Please note: if you decide to restore your iPad from an available backup that you have, make sure you backup your recent content (especially contacts, photos, videos, etc.) first.
-Just in case there would be anything unexpected.
+Kind tip: if you decide to restore your iPad from an available backup that you have, make sure you first backup your recent content (especially contacts, photos, videos, etc.) just in case.

 #1: check your latest iCloud backups

-#2: see if you've got iTunes backup on your PC or Mac
+#2: recover from iTunes backup on your PC or Mac

-If the above two backup restoration solutions don't work, then your last chance is to try some third-party data rescue programs.
-Note: there is a vast range of data recovery software available on the market, but few are capable of handling data loss from iPads.
+If the above two solutions didn't work out, then your last chance is to try some third-party data rescue programs.
+Note: there is a vast range of file recovery software available on the market, but few are capable of handling data loss from iPads.

-Hence, we have reviewed our best iPad data recovery tools in another article.
-What differentiates the software from Apple's iTunes or iCloud backup solutions is: the kind of software is able to directly scan your iPads to look for your recently deleted items.
+Hence, we have reviewed a list of best iPad recovery tools in another article.
+What differentiates these software from Apple's iTunes or iCloud backup solutions is: they are able to directly scan your iPad to look for your recently deleted items.

-Losing iPad notes we've spent hours even days taking can be scary, but recovering them can be often easy provided that you've made proper backups.
+Losing iPad notes you've spent hours even days working on can be scary, but recovering them is often easy provided that you've made proper backups.
 Also, an iPad file recovery app might help if backup solutions fail to assist.